 She married Prasutagas, king of the Iceni tribe.
 The Iceni, at the time of the Roman invasion, were a wealthy people, as evidenced by hordes of precious metals that have been found, its leaders had been minting coins for nearly a century.

-When the Romans conquered southern England in A.D.
-43, most Celtic tribes were forced to submit, but the Romans let Prasutagas continue in power as a forced ally of the Empire.
-When he died without a male heir in A.D.
-60, the Romans annexed his kingdom and confiscated his family’s land and property.
+When the Romans conquered southern England in 43 A.D., most Celtic tribes were forced to submit, but the Romans let Prasutagas continue in power as a forced ally of the Empire.
+When he died without a male heir in 60 A.D., the Romans annexed his kingdom and confiscated his family’s land and property.

-Boudica led a revolt against the Romans approximately 17 years after Rome’s invasion of Britain that resulted in the destruction of at least two Roman settlements, including Londinium (modern London) and almost drove Rome's imperial occupation forces off the island.
+The revolt, which took place 17 years after Rome’s invasion of Britain, resulted in the destruction of at least two Roman settlements, including Londinium (modern London).
+With her daughters in front of her, Boudica drove her chariot among the tribes in an effort to force Rome's imperial occupation off the island.
+The battle became a massacre.

 The battle over, Tacitus said that Boudica took poison to avoid being captured, while Dio said that she died of illness (possibly from a wound).